Borscht Belt: Decline

-According to Time, "the Borscht Belt resorts reached their peak in the 1950s and 60s, accommodating up to 150,000 guests a year" but the start of a decline was apparent by the late 1960s.
+The Borscht Belt reached its peak in the 1950s and 60s with over 500 resorts, 50,000 bungalows, and 1,000 rooming houses.
+By the late 1960s, the start of a decline was apparent.
 "Railways began cutting service to the area, the popularity of air travel increased, and a younger generation of Jewish-Americans chose other leisure destinations."
-Another source mentions a secondary factor: "anti-Semitism declined, so Jews could go other places".
+A secondary factor was that "anti-Semitism declined, so Jews could go other places."
+Official Sullivan County historian John Conway blames the decline on "the three ‘A’s: air conditioning, assimilation, and airfare".

 Access to the area improved with the opening of the George Washington Bridge and upgrade of old travel routes such as old New York State Route 17.
-On the other hand, passenger train access ended with the September 10, 1953 termination of passenger trains on the Ontario and Western Railway mainline from Roscoe at the northern edge of Sullivan County, through the Borscht Belt, to Weehawken, New Jersey.
+On the other hand, passenger train access ended with the September 1953 termination of passenger trains on the Ontario and Western Railway mainline from Roscoe at the northern edge of Sullivan County, through the Borscht Belt, to Weehawken, New Jersey.
 A 1940 vacation travel guide published by the railroad listed hundreds of establishments that were situated at or near the railway's stations.

-The following year the New York Central ceased running passenger trains on its Catskill Mountain Branch.
+In 1941, the New York Central ceased running passenger trains on its Catskill Mountain Branch.
 The area suffered as a travel destination in the late 1950s and especially by the 1960s.
-Another source also confirms that "cheap air travel suddenly allowed a new generation to visit more exotic and warmer destinations".
-More women remained in the workforce after marriage and could not take off for the entire summer to relocate to the Catskillls.
+Another source confirms that "cheap air travel suddenly allowed a new generation to visit more exotic and warmer destinations."
+More women remained in the workforce after marriage and could not take off for the entire summer to relocate to the Catskills.

-According to a recent source, by the early 1960s, some 25 to 30 percent of Grossinger's visitors were not Jewish.

 A Times of Israel article specifies that "the bungalow colonies were the first to go under, followed by the smaller hotels.
 The glitziest ones hung on the longest" with some continuing to operate in the 1980s and even in the 1990s.
-The Concord, which outlasted most other resorts, went bankrupt in 1997 but survived until 1998.
+Bungalow colonies fell into disrepair or many of the nicer ones have been converted into a housing co-op.
+The Concord Resort Hotel, which outlasted most other resorts, went bankrupt in 1997 but survived until 1998 and was subsequently demolished for a possible casino site.
+By the early 1960s, some 25 to 30 percent of Grossinger's Catskill Resort Hotel visitors were not Jewish; nevertheless it closed in 1986.

+The Stevensville Hotel in Swan Lake was located on the shores of an artificial reservoir of the West Branch Mongaup River which fed a tannery since the 1840s.
+It was commissioned in 1924 and managed by the Dinnerstein and Friehling families until around 1990.

+It reopened as Swan Lake Resort Hotel in 1999 offering Asian cuisine plus Tennis & Golf facilities and survived until 2007.

+In 2015, the ultra-Orthodox Congregation Iched Anash bought the property for $2.2 million and began to operate the Satmar Boys Camp, a religious summer school (yeshiva gedolah).

-In 1987, New York's mayor Ed Koch proposed buying the Gibber Hotel in Kiamesha Lake to house the homeless.
-The idea was opposed by local officials.
-The hotel instead became the religious school Yeshiva Viznitz.
+In 1987, New York City mayor Ed Koch proposed buying the Gibber Hotel in Kiamesha Lake to house the homeless.
+The idea was opposed by local officials and the hotel instead became the religious school Yeshiva Viznitz.